 On June 15, 2012, the U.S. Department of Homeland Security (DHS) announced that it would not deport certain undocumented youth who came to the United States as children.
 Under a directive from the DHS secretary, these youth may be granted a type of temporary permission to stay in the U.S. called “deferred action.”
 The Obama administration called this program Deferred Action for Childhood Arrivals, or DACA.
 This page provides guidance on how to apply for DACA, renew DACA, and other important information on DACA.

-In accordance with the administration’s Sep.
-5 announcement, the U.S. Department of Homeland Security stopped accepting initial DACA applications (i.e., from people who didn’t already have DACA) after October 5, 2017.
-People who already had DACA and whose work permits would expire between Sept.
+USCIS stopped accepting first-time DACA applications (that is, applications from people who didn’t already have DACA) as of October 6, 2017.
+Under the government’s DACA-termination memo, people who already had DACA and whose work permits would expire between Sept.
 5, 2017, and March 5, 2018, were eligible to apply for a two-year renewal if they applied by Oct.
 5, 2017.
-Court orders in the San Francisco case and a similar case in New York, along with USCIS’s announcement of Jan.
-13, have made it possible, again, for people to submit DACA renewal applications.
+Court orders in the California case and a similar case in New York, along with USCIS’s Jan.
+13 announcement, have made it possible, again, for people who have DACA now or who’ve had it in the past to submit DACA renewal applications.

 FIRST-TIME DACA APPLICATIONS ARE NOT YET BEING ACCEPTED.
-On April 24, 2018, a U.S. district court in the District of Columbia issued a ruling requiring USCIS to resume accepting first-time DACA applications — but not immediately.
-This requirement does not go into effect until at least 90 days after April 24.
-Until it does go into effect, USCIS still is not accepting first-time DACA applications.
+On April 24, 2018, a U.S. district court in the District of Columbia issued a ruling requiring USCIS to resume accepting first-time DACA applications — but this order did not go into effect immediately, and on August 17, 2018, the court stayed this order.